abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 }
 ```

-Added `Book` interface that represents a book object and `Type` enum represents a book category.
+Added `Book` interface that represents a book object and `BookType` enum represents a book category.

 #### BooksService